camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 # Job Creation

-Jobs are created for a range of purposes by the process engine:
+Jobs are created for a range of purposes by the process engine.
+The following job types exist:

-* Asynchronous continuation to set [transaction boundaries]({{< relref "user-guide/process-engine/transactions-in-processes.md" >}}) in the process
+* Asynchronous continuations to set [transaction boundaries]({{< relref "user-guide/process-engine/transactions-in-processes.md" >}}) in the process
 * Timer jobs for BPMN timer events
 * Asynchronous handling of BPMN events